 Report of activities

-Since the Foundation was established on 21 March 2019, its first annual financial report covering the period of 21 March 2019 to 31 December 2019 will be published in early 2020.
+Since the Foundation was established on 21 March 2019, its first annual financial report covers the period of 21 March 2019 to 31 December 2019.
+It can be found 2019 financial report.